 - 1. The candidate will receive their official transcript from LCU.
 An official transcript is needed to apply to take the NCE. - 2.
-Register for the NCE at http://www.dshs.texas.gov/counselor/lpc\exam.shtm - 3.
+Register for the NCE at https://nbcc.org/search/stateboarddirectory - 3.
 Register to take the Texas Jurisprudence Exam - 4.
-After successful completion of the NCE and approval from the state, the candidate will be able to begin collecting hours toward licensure. - 5.
-To apply for licensure, an approved site and an approved supervisor are needed for the application.
+Complete a National Practitioner Dada Bank (NPDB) self-query report, information found here NPDB Information - 5.
+After successful completion of the NCE and approval from the state, the candidate will be able to begin collecting hours toward licensure. - 6.
+To apply for licensure, an approved site and an approved supervisor contract are needed for the application.